risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

   /rosout

-To double check that MAVROS node is connected properly to the PX4 SITL app, try to ``echo`` some topics _e.g._
+To double-check that MAVROS node is connected correctly to the PX4 SITL app, try to ``echo`` some topics _e.g._

 .. code-block:: bash

   rostopic echo /mavros/state

-Which will show if the mavros node is connected to the PX4 SITL app or not.
+This will show if the MAVROS node is connected to the PX4 SITL or not.

 Now, you can monitor the rover's states and control it via a MAVROS node.